survivejs/react-book/manuscript/02_developing_with_webpack.md

 at the project root to get the server installed.

-Just like above, we'll need to define an entry point to the `scripts` section of *package.json*:
+Just like above, we'll need to define an entry point to the `scripts` section of *package.json*.
+Given our *index.html* is below *./build*, we should let *webpack-dev-server* to serve the content from there.
+We'll move this to Webpack configuration later, but this will do for now:

 **package.json**